Why Property Mentoring Matters: The Complete Guide (2020)

 Make sure you leave with them as a LinkedIn contact, or with their email address neatly jotted down.

-Then the bulk of the relationship should be built afterwards - by keeping up your comments on a regular basis, they’ll remember who you are and the transition into mentorship will go so much smoother.
+Then the bulk of the relationship should be built afterwards - by keeping up your comments on a regular basis, they’ll remember who you are and the transition into mentorship will go so much smoother. - In general, avoid anyone selling themselves.

 The best mentors often rely on a referral scheme